wyn-cmd/IDE_code/README.md

 # IDE_code
-Code for Greendale Secondary School IDE Maker project.
+Code for Greendale Secondary School IDE Maker project team DnF.

 # What is it?